vinceangeles17/Task-Management-App/README.md

 Changelog:

--Added new alert and confirmation feature for buttons -Added mobile device responsiveness to Login, Register, and Home pages -Small QoL changes
+*Added new Alert and Confirmation features for buttons *Added mobile device responsiveness for all pages *Small QoL changes